alexpadillarosas/3-Android-CreateYourBomb/README.md

     Switch

 At this point in the subject, there is a room for improvement.
-The current project has a lot of warnings we will fix in the next classes.
+The current project has a lot of warnings we will fix in the following classes.

 ## First Activity
 ![Screenshot_1574209963](https://user-images.githubusercontent.com/4823319/69225474-9770a100-0bd2-11ea-908f-557b69188cad.png)